strohs/brewery-microservices/notes/microservices-notes.md

 - information can be reported to Zipkin via webservices over HTTP
   - optionally metrics can be provided via *Kafka* or *Rabbit* (plus others)
 - Zipkin is a Spring MVC project
-  - recommended to use a binary distribution of Docker image
+  - recommended to use a binary distribution or Docker image
   - building your own is not supported
 - Zipkin uses an in-memory database during development
   - *Cassandra* or *Elasticsearch* should be used for production